Raymond Radiguet

 Raymond Radiguet (/fr/; 18 June 1903 – 12 December 1923) was a French novelist and poet.
-His two novels, noted for their explicit themes and unique style and tone, were praised by many of the greatest writers of the time.
-He died unexpectedly at the age of twenty.
+His two novels are notable for their psychological complexity and classical aesthetics, as well as for their controversial subject matter.
+Radiguet died unexpectedly at the age of twenty after contracting typhoid fever.

+Radiguet completed his best-known novel, Le Diable au corps (1923), at the age of seventeen.
+A succès de scandale upon its publication, the novel is a semi-autobiographical account of an affair with the wife of a soldier during World War I. A second novel, Le Bal du comte d'Orgel (1924), was published posthumously.

+Radiguet associated with many of the important artists of his time, including composers such as Erik Satie and Georges Auric, painters such as Modigliani and Picasso, and writers such as Max Jacob.
+Most notable among these connections was his intense, likely romantic relationship with Jean Cocteau.

 Early life

-Raymond Maurice Radiguet was born in Saint-Maur, Val-de-Marne, close to Paris, the eldest of the seven children of Maurice Radiguet (1866-1941), a successful caricaturist, and Marie Radiguet (née Tournier, 1884-1958), who taught at a boarding school.
-When asked for news of his mother, Raymond would reportedly say: "I don't know.
-I never see her face.
-It's always lowered, as she ties the shoes of one of my brothers or sisters."
-His father was a much more significant presence in his life, and Maurice Radiguet's mixture of permissiveness and near-rivalry with his eldest son heavily influenced the paternal dynamic in Le Diable au corps.
+Raymond Maurice Radiguet was born in Saint-Maur-des-Fossés, Val-de-Marne, close to Paris.
+He was the eldest of the seven surviving children born to Maurice Radiguet (1866-1941), a successful caricaturist, and Marie Radiguet (1884-1958), who taught at a boarding school.
+When asked about his mother, Radiguet once said, "Je ne sais pas.
+Je ne vois jamais son visage.
+Elle est toujours baissée, en train de relacer les souliers d'un de mes frères et sœurs." [] His father was a much more significant presence in his life, and Maurice Radiguet's mixture of permissiveness and near-rivalry with his eldest son heavily influenced the paternal dynamic in Le Diable au corps.
+Radiguet was also close with his paternal aunt, Eugénie Cordonnier, who provided a steady and sensible presence in the life of the family.